WHAT IS A MAMMOGRAM?

 WHAT TO DO DURING THE MAMMOGRAM:

 We want to keep the breast in the same position, throughout the mammogram.
-Avoiding slight motion that may cause blurriness of the image if you can.
+Avoid slight motion that may cause blurriness of the image if you can.
 The mammogram technologist will ask you to hold your breath for a few seconds while she obtains the exposure.
 There are typically two views of each breast obtained.
 You will be repositioned four times, once for each view of each breast.
 If you have implants, four views will be obtained for each breast for a total of eight images.
 Our technologists are highly experienced in performing mammogram imaging for implants.
 The gentle pressure used for performing these exams is minimal and within the amount recommended by the manufacturer.
 The mammogram technologists are adept at recognizing possible barriers to follow through.
 If there may be a language barrier or disability, please let the scheduler and technologist know that.
 She will involve the radiologist at the time for your best care.

 WHO INTERPRETS THE MAMMOGRAM?